-At the beginning of 2013, BKCASE transitioned to a new governance model with shared stewardship between the Systems Engineering Research Center (SERC)[1], the International Council on Systems Engineering (INCOSE)[2], and the Institute of Electrical and Electronics Engineers Computer Society (IEEE-CS)[3].
-This governance structure was formalized in a memorandum of understanding between the three stewards that was finalized in spring of 2013.
+At the beginning of 2013, BKCASE transitioned to a new governance model with shared stewardship between the Systems Engineering Research Center (SERC) [1], the International Council on Systems Engineering (INCOSE) [2], and the Institute of Electrical and Electronics Engineers Computer Society (IEEE-CS) [3].
+This governance structure was formalized in a memorandum of understanding between the three stewards that was finalized in spring of 2013 and subsequently updated.
+In January 2020, the IEEE Systems Council [4] replaced the IEEE-CS in representing IEEE as a steward.
 The stewards have reconfirmed their commitment to making the SEBoK available at no cost to all users, a key principle of BKCASE.

-As of the end of July 2019, SEBoK articles have had over 3.4M pageviews from 1.7M unique visits.
-We hope the SEBoK will regularly be used by thousands of systems engineers and others around the world as they undertake technical activities such as eliciting requirements, creating systems architectures, or analysis system test results; and professional development activities such as developing career paths for systems engineers, deciding new curricula for systems engineering university programs, etc.
+As of April 2020, SEBoK articles have had over 4.2M pageviews from 1.7M unique visitors.
+We hope the SEBoK will regularly be used by thousands of systems engineers and others around the world as they undertake technical activities such as eliciting requirements, creating systems architectures, or analyzing system test results; and professional development activities such as developing career paths for systems engineers, deciding new curricula for systems engineering university programs, etc.